pyrogekuwu/speedsakura/README.md

 # SakuraSpeed 🌸🏎️

-SakuraSpeed is a static mini-blog about JDM cars, modding, and overall japanese aesthetics.
-Built with HTML + CSS + vanilla JS as a portfolio project.
+sakuraspeed is a static mini-blog about JDM cars, modding, and overall japanese aesthetics built with HTML + CSS + vanilla JS as a portfolio project

 ## about the project
 this website is designed as a blog-style portal with: